dkanodia/Rate_my_Recipe/README.md

 ## Introduction

 Food plays a pivotal role in our daily lives, influencing our health, culture, and emotions.
 Cooking, for many, is not only a necessity but a fulfilling hobby that brings creativity and joy to the kitchen.
 However, as much as we enjoy flavorful meals, we also need to consider the nutritional impact of the food we consume.
 With the rising concerns about health and diet, understanding how specific ingredients or nutrients affect our food preferences has become more important than ever.
-This is particularly true for recipes that vary in their nutritional content, such as sugar, fat, and protein.
+This is particularly true for recipes that vary in their nutritional content.

 The first dataset, `recipe`, contains 83782 rows, indicating 83782 unique recipes, with 10 columns recording the following information: